Pasifika Festival: Auckland celebrates the diversity of its Pacific Island cultures

 Spread over two days and a section of the city’s Western Springs park, Pasifika has become, since its beginning in 1992, a highlight of the year for not only the locally-resident Pacific peoples it represents, but all those who enjoy their distinctive and colourful cultures.

-The festival takes place this year on the weekend of 14-15 March.
-The biggest of its kind in the world, expected to attract upwards of 60,000 visitors, it features Aotearoa New Zealand, the Cook Islands, Fiji, Hawaii, Samoa, Niue, Tahiti, Tokelau, Tonga, Tuvalu and the Solomon Islands.
+The festival takes place this year in March.
+The biggest of its kind in the world, it usually attracts upwards of 60,000 visitors and features Aotearoa New Zealand, the Cook Islands, Fiji, Hawaii, Samoa, Niue, Tahiti, Tokelau, Tonga, Tuvalu and the Solomon Islands.
 Each country is represented by a team of performers, artisans and cooks, who populate its own separate village in the grounds.
 Here visitors can be introduced to the individual cultures, buy their crafts, eat authentically-cooked foods, and watch concerts of native-language singing, and dancing, both traditional and contemporary.

 While naturally the festival villages have common elements, deriving from their origins in similar physical environments, being able to compare the different cultures side-by-side allows for a fascinating insight into how the same experiences and materials can be interpreted, and used, so differently: from legends and beliefs to clothing and cuisine.